We're on the Move!

 Joining a neighborhood walking group is a fun, affordable way to get fit.
 You can socialize, stay motivated, and strengthen friendships – all while moving toward a healthier lifestyle.
 Walking is easy, inexpensive, and a vital part of staying active.
 The low-impact exercise works major muscle groups, raises your heart rate, burns calories, and lowers blood pressure, leading to better physical and mental health, fitness and weight management.

 Getting – and staying – in shape takes commitment.
 A walking group offers built-in support to keep you focused on your fitness goals.
 (And you’ll likely wind up with a better appreciation for your neighborhood’s architecture and rich history.)
 Interested, but don’t know where to begin?
-We can help.
-Rochester Walks! provides maps, training tips, and everything else you need to take part in a dedicated walking group in your neighborhood.
+Stay tuned for a list of Adopt-a-Route participant locations, where you can find maps, training tips, and everything else you need to take part in a dedicated walking group in your neighborhood.
 Healthier residents make healthier communities for generations to come.
 So take a step in the right direction and get moving – together.

 Benefits of Walking